hangocdinhnew/MyProject/README.md

 ## The Project was no named because I want to learn more about C++ syntax and OpenGL

-### This project may use for commercial use and this will be a product of me maybe soon

 #### SPOILERS

 <details>